 And I've asked if he would pull it out for us so I can show you, just like the 14 times I've been down to the border over the years for the sake of exposing the drug trade.

-Because this for the cartels and the drug dealers and the human traffickers, they don't have a soul.
+We've got to do all the above because this for the cartels and the drug dealers and the human traffickers, they don't have a soul.

-They don't care about the lives of those kids that they traffic, or our kids that can get hooked on this stuff and die.
+They don't care about the lives of those kids that they traffic or our kids that can get hooked on this stuff and die.

 And that's what it's about.

-Our Republicans want dirty air and water.
+Republicans want dirty air and water.

 They want children to die.

-The Republicans want to throw granny over the cliff.
+The Republicans want to throw Granny over the cliff.

 Well, they tell these lies.